aayushsin/Sensor-ORB-Slam/README.md

 2. delete build, devel
 3. chmod +x <repo_name>/src/decawave_driver/src/dist_read.py
 4. catkin_make
-* Hint: If you have errors with your opencv version and installation path, fix the path in CmakeLists.txt of appropriate package as OPENCV_DIR
+Hint: If you have errors with your opencv version and installation path, fix the path in CmakeLists.txt of appropriate package as OPENCV_DIR

 =============
 ROS packages
 =============
-1.  anavs_rtk_dlr
+1.  anavs_rtk_dlr:
 This package reads the anavs_rtk UBX solution and parses it: anavs_parser.py: used to decode the UBX solution into corresponding fields anavs_rtk_node.py: listens to the UBX solution, calls the parser to parse the solution, and publishes a ros topic with the solution artifacts odometry message: has fields like timestamps, latitude longitude, rtk euler matrix and rotation matrix

-2. camera1394
+2. camera1394:
 ROS driver for cameras that use the IEEE 1394 Digital Camera (IIDC) protocol, such as Chameleon.
 Only supports the ros indigo version
 http://wiki.ros.org/camera1394/

-3. camera1394stereo
+3. camera1394stereo:
 Stereo version of camera1394.
 Used as a driver for Bumblebee2.
 Supports both indigo and kinetic; the kinetic version has a problem with adjusting camera paramsters. http://wiki.ros.org/camera1394stereo https://github.com/srv/camera1394stereo
 More information about parameters in http://wiki.ros.org/camera1394

-4.  decawave_driver
+4.  decawave_driver:
 This driver reads distance values from the DecaWave TREK1000 modules and publishes a snowmower_msgs/DecaWaveMsgs.msg on the topic decawave/dist. ranging_test.py: to test the sensors dist_reader.py: reads the distance via an USB serial port and publish the rostopic /ranger_finder/data

-5.  dlr_ranging
+5.  dlr_ranging:
 This driver receives the ranging measurements between two rovers in a swarm system, provided by the DLR’s USRP radio navigation system.
 The number and IP of the rovers should be set in the launch file.

-6. geometry
+6. geometry:
 Optional – to use euler and quarterian conversions

-7.  rosbag_recorder
+7.  rosbag_recorder:
-bag_to_images.py (in development): converts rosbag to images based on topic name.
+bag_to_images.py (in development) converts rosbag to images based on topic name.

-8. sensor_synchronizer
+8. sensor_synchronizer:
 The driver synchronizes stereo images, ranging measurements, and RTK odometry using ROS timestamp, and published two following topics:
 /tum_nav/sync_data: all synchronized data (stereo images-rangign-RTK odometry) /tum_nav/sync_record: truncated synchronized data (for the purpose of smaller data storage)

-9.  snowmover_msgs
+9.  snowmover_msgs:
 ROS message package needed for decawave driver

-10. ueye_cam
+10. ueye_cam:
 A ROS nodelet and node that wraps the driver API for UEye cameras by IDS Imaging Development Systems GMBH.

 ========